opencash/opencash/libopencash/README.md

 toolchain to you `PATH`.
 The tools should be prefixed with `x86_64-pc-linux-` (`x86_64-pc-linux-g++`, `x86_64-pc-linux-ar`, etc).

-You can download a cross-compilation toolchain osx -> linux-amd64 here:
+You can download a cross-compilation toolchain osx --> linux-amd64 here:
 [gcc-4.8.1-for-linux64.tar.bz2](http://crossgcc.rts-software.org/download/gcc-4.8.1-for-linux32-linux64/gcc-4.8.1-for-linux64.tar.bz2),
 thanks to [Pierre
 Molinaro](http://crossgcc.rts-software.org/doku.php?id=compiling_for_linux).
+Extract the archive and add the `bin/` directory to your `PATH`.

 ## android-arm